catherink/sonarqube-n-db-with-terraform/README.md

 Clone the repo and cd into it (you need Git to be installed on your machine, on Ubuntu 20 it's there already)

-To run stuff you will need installed:
+To run stuff you will need to prepare the cluster and have installed:

 1. Docker engine (you can use VirtualBox instead, but depending on how you run your machine, you can have issues with starting Minikube on VirtualBox)
 2. Minikube